-‘Destiny’ Age Of Triumph Tease Reveals Fatebringer, Vault Of Glass Raid Return
+‘Destiny: Age Of Triumph’ Tease Reveals Fatebringer, Vault Of Glass Raid Return

 Presumably, Fatebringer and other Vault of Glass weapons will be brought up to the new 400 Light level, but with some changes to balance them in the current meta.
 It’s already been pointed out by the Destiny community that the Fatebringer in the teaser trailer did not appear to use Firefly.
 It will be interesting to see if Bungie decides to remove the element damage from Legendary primary weapons obtained in the raid.

-There are also class specific quests hinted at as the very first page of the Record Book displayed in the trailer is for various Hunter quests.
+There are also class-specific quests hinted at as the very first page of the Record Book displayed in the trailer is for various Hunter quests.
 It’s safe to say the Titans and Warlocks will have their own as well while each of the major expansion and updates will have quests too.
 A “Race to the Finish” quest name also points to a Sparrow Racing quest to complete.

 The Destiny community has repeatedly asked Bungie to make the older raids relevant again the same way it was done for older Strike missions.
 The studio has always begged that off as there not being enough time and resources to do that and release the various expansions.
 It should be interesting to see if the developers can bring these raids forward while also introducing elements like weekly challenges.